xakepbean/core-setup/Documentation/BuildConfigs.md

     Windows 7+

 - Builds for each architecture:
-    - Portable
+    - All OS's
       - Build and testing on latest stable supported OS version.
-      - Additional testing on lowest supported OS.
+      - Additional testing on lowest supported OS version.
-      - Testing on Full .NET Framework in for some binaries for compat.
+      - Testing on Full .NET Framework for some binaries for compat.
       - Testing in UWP and CoreRT for compat.

 - Packages